-Unlike neighbouring Dubai, Abu Dhabi has huge oil reserves, so it has less economic need to develop as a financial centre.
+Unlike neighboring Dubai, Abu Dhabi has huge oil reserves, so it has less economic need to develop as a financial center.
 But Abu Dhabi is keen to develop its economy beyond oil and make its mark on the global stage.

 Al Maryah island, formerly Sowwah island, is close to downtown Abu Dhabi and has an area of about 114 hectares.
 It has been developed by Abu Dhabi state fund Mubadala since 2007, and some 50 local and international firms have set up offices on the island.